kaustubhnair02/OrionInternship-23/notebooks/report.md

 ## MasVnrArea

+Skewness = 2.677616.

-skewness = 2.677616.
-From the below graph we can see that this data is a little positively skewed so we can apply here log transformation. skewness after = 0.50353171.
+From the below graph we can see that this data is a little positively skewed so we can apply here log transformation.

+Skewness after = 0.50353171.

 <details>
 <summary>Code</summary>